 Sign up for gardening classes and workshops.
 Whether you’re looking for inspiration or direct how-to knowledge, February is the time to sign up for classes and workshops throughout the region.
+These can be in person or online.
 Local nurseries, garden clubs, and master gardeners at their regional public gardens offer classes of all types and for all skill levels.
 Some places to check include:

 - Colorado Native Plant Society